nlopez59/MortgageWorkspace/readme.md

 ### Why a Windows Batch Script?
-- It does not require and special tools or knowledge like Ansible, Terraform...
+- Small and simple.
+Does not require and special tools or knowledge like Ansible, Terraform...
-- It is in a zip in this repo.
-Just unzip and run.
-Windows Admin rights will be needed during the z/OS Certificate install step.
+- Windows Admin rights will be needed during the z/OS Certificate install step.
 - If the prerequisites below are all in place, it will create a working demo of the sample IBM MortgageApplication.
 - IBM’ers with access to create a WaaS instance can use this for testing and learning.
 - Customers with access to a pre-provisioned WaaS Instance can follow these same steps as part of a POC.